Invoice Exports _ UPDATE

 5. Farm Credit: If the customer used Farm Credit to pay for the invoice the Net Farm Revenue column will be blank since the farm only receives income when the farm credit is purchased, not when the customer uses that farm credit in exchange for goods.

-Detail Report: You can see the following columns in the detail report, in addition to columns like the customer name, invoice number, invoice due date, and other basics:
+You can see the following columns in the detail report, in addition to columns like the customer name, invoice number, invoice due date, and other basics:

 1. Promo Code: Any code used with this item or on this order.